 With an important shift from “mass communication” to personalised and automated communication, new theoretical approaches are needed and novel questions need to be addressed.
 Does more choice in the information environment lead to a disintegrated, self-centered public sphere, extreme opinions, and polarized electorates?
 Or does personalized communication and algorithms enhance knowledge and citizen engagement?
 Does microtargeting improve or impede democratic processes?
 How are algorithms and AI used to persuade people and steer their decisions?
 How do citizens develop strategies to cope with these AI developments?
 How far do and should citizens’ enjoy legitimate expectations of ‘privacy,’ ‘autonomy’ or ‘equality’?
 And how do we define evidence-based framework conditions for the integration of AI and data analytics into societal processes?

 ICDS is led by Natali Helberger, University Professor of Digital Technology and Professor of Information Law and Claes de Vreese, Faculty Professor of Artificial Intelligence, Data & Democracy and Professor of Political Communication.

 ICDS looks at the data society in different contexts.
 Information and communication play different roles in different sectors.
 We pursue research questions in a variety of sectors in society, including for example justice, health, politics and media.
 These are constitutive sectors of liberal western democracies.

 ICDS is a unique meeting place for scholars from different disciplines to collaborate on the topic.
 The initiative investigates the data society from a truly interdisciplinary perspective, combining expertise from fields such as law, communication, data science, ethics and digital methods.

 ICDS projects span from shorter (1-2 years) to longer multi-year projects.
-They cover different technologies, different context, and different methods.
+They cover different technologies, different contexts, and different methods.
 They are funded by university research funds, by science foundation grants, by ministries, and by private sector research grants.